jrief/django-formset/docs/source/buttons.rst

   is available in our ``FormView`` instance connected to the given endpoint.
 That extra submitted data then can be accessed by calling ``self.get_extra_data()``.
 * If the submission was successful, ``proceed`` tells the client what to do next.
-If called without parameter, the default is to load the page given by the ``success_url`` provided by our Django view handling the request.
+If called without arguments, the default is to load the page given by the ``success_url`` provided by our Django view handling the request.
 If instead we use ``proceed("/path/to/success/page")``, that page is loaded on successful form submission.
 This allows web designers to specify that URL like a link, rather than having to rely on a response from the server.